 On this day while climbing out of Namche Bazaar along the hillside to a point, we will have the stunning views of Everest, Nuptse, Lhotse and Ama Dablam.
 A large white chorten is built along the trail to commemorate the 50th anniversary of the first ascent of Mount Everest on 29 May 1953.
 After waking through the rhododendrons and some small settlements, the trail continues on a steep descent to cross the Dudh Koshi on a suspension bridge.
 From the bridge, there is approximately a 2 hour steady climb up to Tengboche.
 Just beyond the bridge, a series of water-driven prayer wheels and lodges alongside the trail are found.
 We then continue to climb mainly through forest and before reaching the ridge at Tengboche, the trail then past a chorten with Nepal’s largest gompa nearby.
 The up valley view from the top is unbelievable with Mt.
 Everest dominating the background (a great photo shoot).
 Tengboche or Thyangboche Monastery (3,867m/12,687ft), also known as Dawa Choling Gompa, is a Tibetan Buddhist monastery of the Sherpa community located in the Everest Base Camp trail of Nepal.
 It is the largest gompa in the Khumbu region which was built in 1916 by Lama Gulu with strong links to its mother monastery known as the Rongbuk Monastery in Tibet.
 We stay overnight in this beautiful Tengboche village.
 Trekking time 4-5 hours.

 The trail passes downhill from Tengboche through the pine and birch trees and tall rhododendrons. we then arrive at Deboche (3,710m/12,171ft) which has a trekkers’ health post.
 Over the bridge, the way climbs up valley, passes chortens and mani walls, then goes through a kani.
 Shortly after this the trail divides as it approaches the village of Pangboche (3,930m/12,894ft).
 We arrive at this point in about 1:30 hours from Tengboche.
-Next comes Orso a high yak-grazing pastureland before Pheriche.
+Next comes Orsho a high yak-grazing pastureland before Dingboche.
 The trail splits here at a small mani wall, the left-hand branch going to Pheriche while the other branch going towards Dingboche.
-Heading for Pheriche the trail climbs steeply in places to reach a high point marked by cairns, manis and prayer flags.
-From here the path descends to the river, crosses a wooden bridge and soon enters our stop at Pheriche for overnight halt.
-We stay for two nights at Pheriche for acclimatisation.
+We continue our trek uphill towards right to the traditional Sherpa village of Dingboche.
+Dingboche has a number of lodges, spread among its stone-walled fields.
+On the western hillside adjacent to the village, there are two large chortens.
+Dingboche is dominated by the world’s fourth highest mountain, Lhotse (8,501m/27,890ft).
+We stay for two nights at Dingboche for acclimatisation.
 Trekking time 5-6 hours.

-From Pheriche, We continue through the kharka (grazing pastureland) to cross the Khumbu Khola on a wooden bridge and then climb to Dughla (4,620m/15,157ft) where there are a few lodges.
+From Dingboche, we continue our trek passing through the yak-herders’ huts at Dusa (4,503m/14,774ft) and cross the Khumbu Khola on a wooden bridge and then climb to Dughla (4,620m/15,157ft) where there are a few lodges.
 From here the route heads up steep moraine (ridge of rocks) slopes, to a ridge with a number of large cairns, chortens, prayer flags and mani stones covered with Tibetan Buddhist prayer flags.
 The trail now enters the Khumbu valley, crosses to the western side from which one gets a clear view of the massive Nuptse (7,861m/25,791ft) and finally arrives at Lobuche.
 This is a busy place with trekkers camping in various spots on the far side of the stream and around the lodges.
 We stay overnight at Lobuche.
 It can be very cold overnight here.
-Trekking time 3-4 hours.
+Trekking time 4-5 hours.

 Today, we set off to the Everest Base Camp with the trail initially crossing a stream below Lobuche and then progressing along the left-hand side of the valley, before rising to a higher narrower step.
 Soon we will reach a point where a narrow side valley cuts off to the left.
 After about 200m it takes us to the “Italian Pyramid”, a stone-built lodge and scientific station which collects meteorological and seismic (earthquake) data.
 Continuing on, the main trail comes to a more open area, climbs a moraine where edelweiss grows on a slope – crosses a sandy stretch, weaves among heaps of moraine, climbs once again and then drops down to Gorakshep.
 The trail to Base Camp begins just beyond the Gorakshep Lake, runs for some way along the moraine crest and then appears to descend to the Khumbu glacier.
 Once in the centre of the glacier, the route signs are somewhat dubious – e.g. the occasional cairn of yak dung! – but we will be okay with our experienced guide.
 Although Everest Base Camp does not provide a view of the world’s highest mountain itself, tomorrow’s trek will more than compensate for this – today we will get a real close-up of the impressive Khumbu ice fall.
 The Base Camp can be quite a bustling place with expeditions camping, porters, trekkers and yaks, etc. Having achieved our first goal, and after resting, we will return to Gorakshep for our overnight stay.
 It consists of three lodges on the rim of a level basin of glacial sand, with the small lake nearby.
 Tibetan snow cocks chase one another noisily across this sand flat.
 Although it is very close, Everest is not visible from Gorakshep, however there is a stunning view of the majestic Nuptse, soaring high in the east.
 We stay overnight at Gorakshep.
 Trekking time 7-8 hours.

-Here we have a choice of having an excursion to Chhukung valley.
-We then continue our trek southward down the west bank of the Imja Khola, cross a bridge over the Khumbu Khola close to where it is joined by the Imja Khola and proceed down the west bank through Pangboche to Tengboche.
-This last section of the trail is of course the one we covered on our northbound trek, but now facing in the opposite direction will have a totally different prospect.
-We stay overnight at Tengboche.
-Trekking time 3-4 hours.
+From Pheriche, we leave mountains behind us and the descent takes us through the Tengboche Monastery back to Namche Bazaar.
+The last section of the trail is of course the one we covered on our northbound trek, but now facing in the opposite direction will have a totally different prospect.
+We stay overnight at Namche Bazaar.
+Trekking time 5-6 hours.

 Again we proceed southward, retracing the route trekked on day 9 and further to Lukla, crossing and re-crossing the Dudh Koshi at intervals.
 We stay overnight in Lukla.
 Trekking time 6-7 hours.